 One of the reasons small business owners often work hard, for too little reward, is that they confuse skills with strategy.
-The difference was summed up brilliantly by Jim Rohn:

 Right skills, wrong strategy

 Unaware that their lack of an effective strategy is losing them a fortune, they carry on doing the right things, incorrectly.

 Some extremely common examples you see every day include: